crynux-network/documentation/gitbook/crynux-token/token-flow.md

 - When you stop the node and there is no Beneficial Address set, the stake refund goes back to the Node Wallet and will be visible there.
 - When withdrawing task fees in the Portal and there is no Beneficial Address set, withdrawals go to the Node Wallet.

-{% hint style="info" %}
-If you obtained test CNX via Discord, those are credits shown in the Node WebUI as CNX Balance and CNX Staked.
-They move between Balance and Staked when you start/stop the node and never appear in your on-chain wallet.
-{% endhint %}

 ### Stake Locked

 - What it is: the portion of tokens deducted from the Node Wallet at start and locked as stake by the node.